-May told to lay cards on table over Brexit deal hopes
+Theresa May warned last chance saloon approaching for Brexit deal

 Mr Barnier said "huge and serious divergence" remained over issues relating to Ireland and Northern Ireland.

-The Prime Minister said she hoped a new phase in the Brexit talks would be possible after the publication of the Government’s White Paper calling for negotiations to speed up and intensify once the document is published.
+The prime minister said she hoped a new phase in the Brexit talks would be possible after the publication of the government's White Paper calling for negotiations to speed up and intensify once the document is published.

 Details of the White Paper setting out the UK's plans for issues including trade and customs are expected to be thrashed out by Cabinet ministers at next Friday’s Chequers away-day.